 - 1. Hypothesis1: in early Old Hungarian so-called A-quantification was prevalent.
 Certain suffixes, such as the distributive suffix -keed (MH -ként is like English -ly), could be analysed as distributivity operators. - 2.
-Hypothesis2: early OH had bare indeterminate pronouns that could be "bound" long-distance by propositional quantifiers in the manner proposed in Shimoyama (2001) or Kratzer & Shimoyama (2002).
-Section 2 will present data that support this hypothesis, and sections 3 and 4 contain some discussion. - 3.
-Hypothesis3: D-quantification (quantification expressed by means of determiners, quantifying DPs) is a relatively late development in OH.
-Support comes from the morphosyntactic make-up of unusual cases presented in 3.4. - 4.
-In addition, maximal/universal readings could be conveyed by means of correlatives (on correlatives in MH cf. among others Lipták 2009b).
+Hypothesis2: early OH had bare indeterminate pronouns that could be 'bound' long-distance by propositional quantifiers in the manner proposed in Shimoyama (2001) or Kratzer and Shimoyama (2002).
+Section 2 will present data that support this hypothesis, and sections 3 and 4 contain some discussion.